This article will cover the following:

 - Option: This attribute type is used to set up lists with multiple fixed values, such as a list of departments.
 Some examples could be Country, City, Department, Gender, Function, Business Unit etc.

 - Date: This is used to capture specific dates set on employee records, such as the hire date or date of birth.
 Segments for this attribute are defined as date ranges (eg. 5-10 years).
 Date ranges can be configured at any point by clicking on the “Ranges” option within the attribute.
 A fixed date value needs to be given on the employee record in the format DD/MM/YYYY or YYYY/MM/DD.
 Peakon will automatically detect the date value and place the employees survey responses in the respective date range segment.

 - Employee: This attribute type is used to set up relationships, such as an employee’s manager or HR Business Partner.
 Segments will be created automatically when adding employee records as Peakon will detect those employees with direct reporting lines and create segments for these managers.

 - Number: This attribute type is used to set up number based values, such as salaries or performance evaluations scores.
 Segments for this attribute are defined as number ranges (eg. a range of 0-10).
 Number ranges can be configured at any time, and a fixed value needs to be given on the employee record.
 Peakon will automatically detect the numerical value on the employee record and place the employees survey responses in the respective number range segment.

 - Combination: This attribute is available on Peakon’s Premier tier.
-The combination attribute allows you to combine two existing option type attributes to create intersecting attributes.
+The combination attribute allows you to combine two existing option or employee type attributes to create intersecting attributes.
 For example, you could join the “Department” and the “Country” attribute to see all the different departments within each country.
 When setting up a combination attribute, the segments will be created automatically.
 The segments created by this attribute are treated as regular segments that can be used for comparison and highlighted as strengths or priorities.